 - Questions for junior, middle, and senior developers don’t differ a lot.
 All the developers shall be well-skilled in clean code writing, but the level of responsibility they can take is not the same.

 - During an interview a technical specialist on your part should check screening test answers, and ask some questions about programming.
 While a recruiter is better to ask a candidate soft skill-related interview questions.

-- After candidates pass all the stages of the interview and join the team, under a mentor’s guidance they solve tasks typical for most projects.
+- After candidates pass all the prods of the interview and join the team, under a mentor’s guidance they solve tasks typical for most projects.
 The adaptation period lasts for two weeks, and if the programmer succeeds, he can continue working.